Monroe Berkowitz: Early life and education

-Berkowitz was born in March 19, 1919.
+Berkowitz was born on March 19, 1919.
 A graduate of Ohio University (1942), he served with the War Labor Board, and worked briefly for the United Auto Workers.
-Berkowitz received his Master's and Doctoral degrees in Economics from Columbia University.
+Berkowitz received his Master's and Doctoral degrees in economics from Columbia University.

-He served as Director of Special Studies, President’s Commission on Workers' Compensation, Director of the Rutgers University Bureau of Economic Research, Director of Research at Rehabilitation International, a member of the International Return to Work Group, organizer of the New Jersey Disability Research Consortium of the New Jersey Developmental Disabilities Council, and Founding Member of the National Academy of Social Insurance.
+He served as Director of Special Studies, President's Commission on Workers' Compensation, Director of the Rutgers University Bureau of Economic Research, Director of Research at Rehabilitation International, a member of the International Return to Work Group, organizer of the New Jersey Disability Research Consortium of the New Jersey Developmental Disabilities Council, and Founding Member of the National Academy of Social Insurance.
 He also served as consultant to numerous government and other agencies including the Social Security Administration, the World Health Organization, the American Association for the Advancement of Science, and Rehabilitation International.

 He held Fulbright and other fellowships, and worked in England, India, New Zealand, and elsewhere throughout the world.